 Gyeongbokgung Starlight Night Tours

 A popular feature of the Gyeongbokgung at night event are the Starlight Night Tours.
 These special tours offer the chance to explore parts of the palace that are not normally available to visitors, like Jipokjae, Palujeong Pavilion, and the Seonyanggyo Bridge.
-A royal meal and Korean traditional performances are also included.
+A dosirak and Korean traditional performances are also included.

 Gyeongbokgung Palace at Night | Photo Spots